pgRouting/pgrouting/src/contraction/doc/contraction.rst

 G = {V:{1, 2, 3}, E:{(1, 2), (2, 3)}}

-Before we start we did not remove any vertices so, removed_vertices={}
+Before we start we havent't removed any vertices so, removed_vertices={}